crubio/surfe-diem-api/README.md

 ````

 ## Setting up postgres
-Create a database in postgres then create a file name .env and write the following things in you file
+Create a database in postgres then create a file name .env and write the following things in your file

 ````
 DATABASE_HOSTNAME = localhost